 📚 Craft Docs: Probably the best writing experience for digital devices, founded by my brother.
 Apple awarded it the Mac App of the Year award in 2021.It is the only "investment" where I have no financial stake - I don't mix family and business.
 See open jobs.

-Other investments: I've made several smaller investments via the Uber Alumni Investment Club - I'm not listing these out individually, as I am involved far less with those companies, beyond investing via the syndicate.
+Other investments: I've made another few smaller investments via the Uber Alumni Investment Club - I'm not listing these out individually, as I am not involved with those companies, beyond investing via the syndicate.

 "How can I get into angel investing?"

 I get this question a lot more from software engineers.
 I don't have definite answers, but here's how I got into angel investing.